isaackoi/Top-100-UFO-Cases/_pages/UFO - Top 100/McMinnville photographs 1950.md

 ---
-description: The McMinnville UFO photographs, taken by farmer Paul Trent in 1950, remain among the most analyzed and debated UFO evidence in history.
-These images have...
-layout: default
 title: 'The McMinnville UFO Photographs: A Critical Analysis of the 1950 Trent UFO Case'
 permalink: /ufo-top-100/mcminnville-photographs-1950/
-date: '2025-04-17 12:09:21 '
+date: '2025-04-17 16:08:13 '
 image: /assets/images/UFO - Top 100/McMinnville photographs 1950-Full-Text.svg
+description: 'Exploring The McMinnville UFO Photographs: A Critical Analysis of the 1950 Trent UFO Case within the context of UFO - Top 100.'
 ---

 ---